tylerwolverton/Guildhall/Zephyr/ReadMe.txt

 - Esc -> Pause, press again to Exit game
 - ~ -> Open dev console

+Debug Commands
+- F2 -> Fire debug event ( change blob text )
+- F5 -> Reload all data files and restart game
+- F6 -> Reload all script files only (warning, doing this can break certain script interactions like the door in level 1.
+The main use of this might be to debug some AI in a level, not to test larger game management functionality)

 Scripts
 Data\Scripts -> Location for all .zephyr files